cs6006/cs6006.github.io/content/blog/second.md

 we're allowed to unbuckle our seatbelts, open the door, step out for ice-cream.
 Doing this at eight miles per hour is a bad idea, and we know it.

-With this (and an impromptu group hug), we wrapped up.
+With this, we wrapped up.
 I like to think that my students left with a little more empathy for the computer, and all the little hoops it needs to jump through while it does our bidding.